A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/README.md

 ```

 ## Equipment Cost Correlations
 To obtain the CAPEX of a chemical process,  e.g. through Lang factor method, equipment costs are often required.
 Those equipment costs can be computed by cost correlation functions, that were established in the past by correlating the costs to a certain size factor.
-For example, to compute the costs of a heat exchanger, the area is required as size factor, and a cost function to compute the *purchase costs ($)* in terms of the area *A* can be found from the literature:
+For example, to compute the costs of a heat exchanger, the area is required as size factor, and a cost function to compute the *purchase costs ($)* in terms of the area *A* can be found in the literature[^1]:

 > <img align="center" src="https://github.com/A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/blob/main/Pictures/purchasecosts.PNG" width="800">

 ## Packages
 vv

-## Reference
+## References
+[^1]: W.D.
+Seider, J.D.
+Seader, D.R.
+Lewin, Product and Process Design Principles: Synthesis, Analysis and Design, 3rd Edition, Wiley New York, 2008.